 Some accepted photo ids include driver’s license, passport, military ID, or national ID.
 Please note that these ids must not be expired.
 You could also use your current school ID card or a student ID form, which can be found here.

 Keep in mind that the photo ID that you present needs to resemble the picture that you uploaded to the College Board website upon registration for the SAT.
+See more registering for the SAT here.

 This list is pretty exhaustive of what is allowed as a photo ID to enter the SAT test.